JuneYeop/JuneYeop.github.io/_posts/2023-09-09-Generating Function and Integral Representation of the Bessel Function.md

 &nbsp;

-&ensp; Observe that the integrand of the first term is holomorphic on $\mathbb{C}\setminus \{ 0 \} $ and the integrand of the second term is entire.
+&ensp; Note that the integrand in the first term is holomorphic on $\mathbb{C}\setminus \left\{ 0 \right\} $ and the integrand in the second term is entire.
 Hence, both integrands are analytic on the integration curve $C$ and therefore, both first term and second term vanish!

-The third term is, however, not holomorphic anywhere and has a simple pole at $z=0$.
+&ensp; The third term is, however, not holomorphic anywhere and has a simple pole at $z=0$.
 Using the Cauchy residue theorem, we obtain

 $$ \oint_{C} dz\, \frac{G(x,z)}{z^{n+1}} \;=\; 2\pi i \, J_{n}(x) \; . $$